 Making Too Many Bets

 As discussed earlier, the craps table has many betting options.
-Many new players can get carried away or overwhelmed by the sheer volume of options.
+Many new players get carried away or overwhelmed by the sheer volume of options.
 This thins out your percentage chance of winning, as each subsequent bet further dilutes your wagers.

 Unfortunately, the odds are long for a reason, and more often than not, chasing them will prove to be fool’s gold.